Kiuwan logo

 Securing applications is a multilayered process that teams must incorporate into the development process from the earliest stages.
 It is significantly more difficult — if not impossible — to adequately address security at the end of the software development lifecycle (SDLC).
 As part of a comprehensive DevSecOps approach to development, teams should implement standard protocols to prevent security misconfigurations, including automated processes to detect and mitigate vulnerabilities during the development phase.

-Static application security testing (SAST) tools can detect common app security misconfigurations so they can be fixed before deployment.
-SCA tools can find open-source code so organizations can install patches and updates as soon as these fixes become available.
+Static application security testing (SAST) tools can detect common app security misconfigurations and fix them before deployment.
+SCA tools can also find open-source code so organizations can install patches and updates as soon as they become available.

 🚀 Improve Your Security Strategy With Kiuwan